This is it: The place where the passion and the purpose connect.

 In order to maximize our impact, we depend on the continued generosity of donors like you to help us do even more for our community.

-The Canopy Fund is flexible.
+The Unrestricted Operating Fund is flexible.
 It allows us to operate at high efficiency, and to react quickly to the changing needs of our communities.

-Your gift to the Canopy Fund is an investment in your community foundation.
-By supporting our operating fund, you help us continue to nurture nonprofits, forge strong and strategic partnerships and fortify a more equitable region for all Atlanta area residents.
+Your gift to the Unrestricted Operating Fund is an investment in your community foundation.
+By supporting this fund, you help us continue to nurture nonprofits, forge strong and strategic partnerships and fortify a more equitable region for all Atlanta area residents.
 Because, when we all come together, we become something more.
 Something bigger.
 Something we all can be proud to be a part of.